atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 please see the image below to ensure appropriate and accurate perception of the environment.

-add figure here

-Figure 1: McKinsey&Company Evaluation of Autonomous Vehicle Sensors
+[!Figure 1: McKinsey&Company Evaluation of Autonomous Vehicle Sensors] (https://github.com/atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/blob/master/Images/Gaussian_Approximation_around_the_Mean_and_other_sigma_points.PNG)

 #### Question 3 :Describe the overall process of how a basic Kalman Filter works.
 Where might a basic Kalman Filter be less than sufficient?
 How can you improve the basic algorithm to improve performance in such a situation?